After visiting Venice on our recent and first trip to Italy, I can tell you that it’s a magical place to see and offers so unique things to do!

 The birds flying in for a chance to score some food, the people strolling around and admiring the surroundings, photographers taking advantage of some of the great scenery this area provides, and the sheer beauty of the historic architecture here are all a sight to see!

-3. Day One In Venice – Pay A Visit To Saint Mark’s Basilica
+Day 1: Pay A Visit To Saint Mark’s Basilica

 This basilica is located on the side of the piazza so you can’t miss it!
 I was highly wowed by the opulent and intricately designed exterior and architecture of this cathedral.